THE MINISTER OF FOREIGN AFFAIRS

-Minister for Foreign Affairs and Regional Integration, Hon.
-Shirley Ayorkor Botchwey (MP), was appointed January 10, 2017.
-She is a product of the University of Ghana Business School (UGBS), the Ghana Institute of Journalism (GIJ), Ghana Institute of Management and Public Administration (GIMPA), the Pitman’s Central College, Universities of London and Westminster all in the United Kingdom (UK).
+The Minister for Foreign Affairs and Regional Integration, Hon.
+Shirley Ayorkor Botchwey (MP), was appointed on January 10, 2017.
+She is a product of the University of Ghana Business School (UGBS), the Ghana Institute of Journalism (GIJ), the Ghana Institute of Management and Public Administration (GIMPA), the Pitman’s Central College, Universities of London and Westminster all in the United Kingdom (UK).

 The Hon.
 Minister holds an Executive MBA, (Project Management option), MA in Public Communication, Bachelor of Laws Degree (LLB), a Diploma in Public Relations and Advertising as well as a certificate in Marketing Management.
 Before entering into frontline politics, Hon Shirley Ayorkor Botchwey ran a successful Marketing and Communications Company where she was a consultant for the Ministry of Tourism.